 The teenager from the northern Kurdish region works in his father's barber shop when he's not in class.
 He looks forward to making a lot of money in Iraq—but only if the government can capitalize on its oil trade and foreign investments.

-As part of Iraq's growing youth population—which accounts for about 60 percent of the nation's
+As part of Iraq's growing youth population—which accounts for about 60 percent of the nation's people—all three say they are impatient at best about where their country is headed.

 Nevertheless, interviews and discussions across the country with more than a dozen Iraqi teenagers and young adults reveal a resiliency and refusal to abandon hope.
 Deadly violence is common, jobs are scarce and education is a luxury, but they say they are unwilling to give up on Iraq.
 Moreover, a government survey shows that 80 percent of young Iraqis don't want to move to another country.